Battle of the Cumberland Gap (1863)

-The September 7–9, 1863 fall of the Cumberland Gap was a victory for Union forces under the command of Ambrose Burnside during his campaign for Knoxville.
+The September 7–9, 1863 fall of the Cumberland Gap was a victory for Union forces under the command of Ambrose Burnside during his American Civil War campaign for Knoxville.
 The bloodless engagement cost the Confederates 2,300 men captured and control of the Cumberland Gap.

 Background

 Major General Ambrose Burnside, commander of the Department and Army of the Ohio, began to advance against Knoxville, Tennessee.
 Burnside left Cincinnati, Ohio in mid-August 1863.
 The direct route ran through the Confederate-held Cumberland Gap.
 Burnside had been delayed in earlier attempts to move out against Knoxville and thus chose not to spend the time to force a passage of the gap.
 Instead he detached one brigade under Colonel John F. DeCourcy to pose a threat to Brigadier General John W. Frazer's 2,300 man garrison, while the rest of the army bypassed to the south over 40 miles in rugged mountainous terrain.
 DeCourcy had previously led a brigade in the 1862 operations against the Cumberland Gap under George W. Morgan.

 Despite this, Burnside made a rapid advance on Knoxville.
 Many of the Confederates in eastern Tennessee had been withdrawn for the upcoming Battle of Chickamauga, leaving only two brigades under General Sam Jones (including Frazer's).
 Having successfully occupied Knoxville on September 2, Burnside could now return his attention to the Cumberland Gap.